 One of our owls was captive hatched at Utah’s Hogle Zoo and transferred to CuriOdyssey in September 2016.
-The other burrowing owl was captive hatched at Sacramento Zoo and transferred to us in October 2016.
+The second burrowing owl was captive hatched at Sacramento Zoo and transferred to us in October 2016.

 Burrowing owls usually nest in small colonies of up to 12 pairs.
 The nest is usually made in the abandoned dens of prairie dogs or other burrowing animals.

 Mostly insects and small mammals; will occasionally eat small birds, small reptiles and amphibians.
 At CuriOdyssey they are served mice, rats, and chick/quail.

 In the Wild: 6-8 years.